-On July 22, 2010, this court granted defendants' motions to dismiss pursuant to Rule 12(b)(6) and 28 U.S.C. § 1915(e)(2)(B), finding that there was "no logical construction of plaintiff's complaint from which to discern any cognizable claim."
+On July 29, 2010, this court granted defendants' motions to dismiss, finding that there was "no logical construction of plaintiff's complaint from which to discern any cognizable claim."
 (Doc.
-56, at 9.)

-Despite the fact that the case was closed, plaintiff continued to file motions and notices (Docs.
-62-65), which prompted motions to quash by certain defendants.
-(Docs.
-66, 67.)
-On August 4, 2010, the court dismissed these post-judgment filings for lack of subject matter jurisdiction, and cautioned plaintiff that "further repetitious or frivolous filings, including those seeking reconsideration of the court's July 22, 2010 decision or otherwise seeking action concerning this closed case, [would] result in the imposition of sanctions against him or the restriction of future filings."
+46, at 9.)
+Although the case is closed, plaintiff continues to file motions and notices.
+On August 10, 2010, the court warned plaintiff that "further repetitious or frivolous filings, including those seeking reconsideration of the court's July 29, 2010 decision or otherwise seeking action concerning this closed case, [would] likely result in the imposition of sanctions against him or the restriction of future filings."
 (Doc.
-69.)
+51, at 3.)
+Despite the court's warning, plaintiff has persisted in making frivolous filings.